By Matt Lalande in Long-Term Disability on March 02, 2018

 Your disability adjuster says that you can do so “some” type of work, therefore you do not suffer a total disability and should not be paid any long-term disability benefits.
-What’s the deal?
+What are you supposed to think?
 Generally, you will still be deemed totally disabled if you are only able to take on trivial or inconsequential work, work for which you’re over qualified or work for which you are completely unsuited for by way of your background.
 What you are doing is comparable to your pre-disability occupation is an issue to be determined on a case-by-case basis.
 The the best way to think about this is in “extremes”.
 For example, a busy highly skilled plumber would not be forced to greet people walking into a department store.
 An eye doctor who can only work as a parking attendant will be considered totally disabled from any occupation.

 Again , in most cases, the salary of an alternative occupation must be somewhat comparable to your pre-disability occupation.
 Remember, in most circumstances an alternative occupation should be reasonably comparable to your pre-disability occupation.
 Salary is only one of the factors to be considered.
 The fact that income from your “substitute occupation” might be less than your former job does not really mean that you are disabled under the “any occupation” definition of disability.
 There are other factors involved if your policy does not mention anything about it.